El Paso Shooting Suspect Indicted On Capital Murder Charge

 Authorities believe Crusius is the author of a 2,300-word, anti-Hispanic screed that was published to an online message board about 20 minutes before the mass shooting.
 The four-page posting talked about a "Hispanic invasion of Texas."

-If officials conclude that he indeed wrote the manifesto, it could also prompt federal hate crime charges.
+If officials conclude that he wrote the manifesto, it could also prompt federal hate crime charges.